paularamo/Weeds3D-APP-VM/Migration Gov2NCSU/README.md

 ### Create a VM from the image
 Use **portal** for create a new VM.
 Take into account you should assing, disk, RAM, and memory type as the original VM has.

 # Congrats!!
-Your VM is ready to shine in other place!!!
+Your VM is ready to shine in another place!!!

 Test the connectivity or create the connections you will need for.
 Test ssh connection and run your old scripts there.